pranavr11/pranavr11.github.io/course_reviews.markdown

   This iteration of Concepts was taught by Clive Newstead (author of the course textbook), fantastic lecturer.
 I did not have much exposure to the course material in high scoool, so this course was a fun introduction to set and number theory.

 - **76-101: Interpretation and Argument**
   Standard college writing.
-CMU does not accepts AP Lit or Lang credit.
-I did not enjoy this course, but to each their own.

 - **99-101: Computing @ Carnegie Mellon**
   A tedious online course (about what, I couldn't tell you).

 - **66-147: Mistrust in Research**
-Almost entirely group based, aimed at having each group complete a literature review by the end of the semeter.
+A group based course aimed at having each group complete a literature review by the end of the semeter.
-I have a distinct memory of the professors chuckling in class after handing out surprisingly harsh grades on the first of four large phases.
-I am yet to speak to anybody who enjoyed this course.

 - **80-100 - Introduction to Philosophy**
   An interesting and stimulating overview of the main ideas / contributors in the field of philosophy.
 This class consisted of a weekly reading, discussion, and writing assignment, with essays interspersed throughout the semeter.
 I particularly enjoyed the discussions and would recommend to anyone interested in philosophy.